herecydev/gatsby-plugin-internationalization/README.md

 ## Client-only routes/Matchpaths

 If a page has a matchPath set, it will automatically be prefixed with the locale.
 A [LocalizedRouter](#LocalizedRouter) is exported that will handle the prefixing of the basepath for the client-side routing.
+Alternatively, you can use the `useLocalization` hook to form the paths yourself.

 > ⚠ To take advantage of this behavior, you must remember that order of plugins matters, so if you are using `gatsby-plugin-create-client-paths` it must be configured **before** `gatsby-plugin-internationalization`